mikerenfro/firewall-bootstrap/README.markdown

 Installation:

   1. mkdir (target); cd (target)
+  2. apt-get -y install ca-certificates
-  2. wget -O firewall-bootstrap.tgz https://github.com/mikerenfro/firewall-bootstrap/tarball/master
+  3. wget -O firewall-bootstrap.tgz https://github.com/mikerenfro/firewall-bootstrap/tarball/master
-  3. tar --strip-components=1 -zxvpf firewall-bootstrap.tgz
+  4. tar --strip-components=1 -zxvpf firewall-bootstrap.tgz
-  4. Edit support files as needed. bootstrap contains an upstream DNS entry, an IP range for DHCP leases, plus the IP addresses and CIDR netmasks for eth1 and eth2 (currently untested for values other than 25). mirror-netboot contains the URL to a Debian mirror.
+  5. Edit support files as needed. bootstrap contains an upstream DNS entry, an IP range for DHCP leases, plus the IP addresses and CIDR netmasks for eth1 and eth2 (currently untested for values other than 25). mirror-netboot contains the URL to a Debian mirror.
-  5. ./bootstrap
+  6. ./bootstrap

 Post-installation: